 Why Marriages Last

 If you’ve been married to the same man for as long as I have (44 years today), you’d call it a feat, or even a miracle.
-Those cheesy, public avowals of everlasting love on FB that are meant to make readers drool with envy would call it: undiminished ardor.
+Those cheesy, public avowals of everlasting love on FB that are meant to make readers drool with envy would call it: undiminished ardor, or even bliss.

 I call it grace.

 For how can two strangers, with individual egos and minds; different characters, tastes, opinions, and habits; and coming from disparate genders and genes live together?
 How can they continue going through alternating rough and smooth roads, turbulent and fair weather, valleys and plains in a tumultuous world?

 Man has invented these phrases, again parroted from FB: “My soul mate.”
 “I can’t live without you.”
 “The most wonderful man/woman in the world.”
 “You mean the world to me.”
 "Thank you for the bliss."
 And many more mush.